 I loved how far the characters had all come and how far they still had to go.
 The reveals in this book were jaw dropping, and the set up for Era 2 had be straight into The Alloy of Law (even though that was a bit of a mistake on my part!)

 I was so surprised by the ease in which this book could be read.
-If it wasn’t for Shallan’s storyline being a tiny bit disappointing for me, this might just have been ranked #2 on this list!
+If it wasn’t for Shallan’s storyline being a tiny bit disappointing for me, this might just have been ranked #2 on this ranking the cosmere books list!

 I found the slower pace allowed the world to develop and become more exposed to the reader without lots of other things detracting from the incredible world that Sanderson has created.
 It also allowed character such as Elend to shine a little more than in the first book.

-The first book of Sanderson’s epic (to-be) 10-book series is the perfect beginning to one of the best stories I have ever had the pleasure to read.
+The first book of Sanderson’s epic (to-be) 10-book series, The Way of Kings, is the perfect beginning to one of the best stories I have ever had the pleasure to read.

-Kaladin is the main character in this entry, and his underdog plotline is what kept me hooked, so I kept on reading even when I was thrown one way and then the other with all the different POV’s and new settings and flashbacks I didn’t understand!
+Kaladin is the main character in this entry.
+His underdog plotline is what kept me hooked, so I kept on reading even when I was thrown one way and then the other with all the different POV’s and new settings and flashbacks I struggled to keep up with!